-An island with such a long and fascinating history is always bound to be steeped in folklore, some of which may not be for the faint of heart!
+Our islands have a long and fascinating history which is steeped in folklore and tales from years gone by, some of which may not be for the faint of heart.

 A large battle ensued, but the native Guernseymen could not defeat the fairies with their magical powers, who claimed victory and later married the beautiful women of the island.
-Some say that most Guernsey folk are descendants of these fairies, due to their relatively short stature.
+Some say that most Guernsey folk are descendants of these fairies.